xaviervalarino/portfolio/src/case-studies/security-score.md

 <section class="grid indenter:3/5 flip-top:kid border-top:3px border-accent:yellow">
 ## Outcome

-Defined parts of the application that could be customized, defining a framework for how third party vendors could rebrand the application for their market.

-The guidelines defined a process for how third party vendors submit customization requests, making clear what could and could not be changed.
-It also provided us with an internal methodology for for defining and documenting OPSWAT's digital products.
+The guidelines codified how third party vendors would submit customization requests, making clear what could and could not be changed.
+It also provided us with an internal methodology for defining and documenting OPSWAT's digital products.

-It also provided us with an internal methodology for for defining and documenting OPSWAT's digital products.

 <div class="pano bkg:grey shadow:img">
 ![A later version of the application, rebranded for Vivo Telefonica in Brazil.](../assets/img/security-score-rebranded-telefonica.png)